Pet-Friendly Spring Holidays

 Festivities can sometimes feel overwhelming, even for the most social pets.
 It helps to provide them with a quiet space they can retreat to if they become overwhelmed.
 Playing with pets or giving them exercise before festivities begin also helps reduce anxiety.

-Our pets deserve forever homes no matter the time of year that they join our families.
-Please consider refraining from giving bunnies, chicks or other live animals as gifts during the holidays, unless life-long, family plans have been put in place.
+Animal companions deserve forever homes no matter the time of year that they join our families.
+It is important to remember baby animals grow and change as they age.
+Shelters often see an influx of animals following the spring from people who aren't prepared for the truth that all animals, including those given as 'spring gifts,' need long-term love and appropriate care.
+Please consider refraining from giving bunnies, chicks, or other live animals as gifts during the holidays, unless life-long, family plans have been put in place.

-Please also consider adoption over purchasing, and avoid pet stores, which are unfortunately linked to animal cruelty.
-And as always, thoroughly consider an animal's individual personality, and how they will fit into your lifestyle and home environment.
+Please also consider adoption over purchasing and avoid pet stores, which are unfortunately linked to animal cruelty.
+And as always, thoroughly consider an animal's individual personality, and how they will fit into their future family's lifestyle and home environment.

 Keep Pets Safe From Hazardous Plants, Basket Fillers and Toys